ucdavisdatalab/workshop_python_basics/_sources/chapters/01_python-basics.md

 * Run code in a Python console (in JupyterLab)
 * Run and save code in a Jupyter notebook
 * Create variables and call functions
-* Create and access elements of lists
 * Write paths to files and directories
 * Get or set the Python working directory
 * Identify the format of a data file
 * Select appropriate functions for loading common file formats
+* Load a data set with Pandas and inspect its contents
 :::

 **[Python][]** is a popular general-purpose programming language.
 Python is also a